-In Fig.~\ref{fig:compare_AML_modes} we present the system's evolution predicted by the GeMT-model assuming Jeans, isotropic re-emission, orbital-AML and $L_2$ mass loss modes.
-Moreover, Fig.~\ref{fig:eccentricity_x_GeMT_AML_modes} illustrates how the nature of MT evolves with the orbit under the aforementioned AML modes; the system transitions between partial and full RLOF.
+In Figure~\ref{fig:compare_AML_modes} we present the system's evolution predicted by the GeMT model assuming Jeans, isotropic reemission, orbital-AML, and $L_2$ mass-loss modes.
+Moreover, Fig.~\ref{fig:eccentricity_x_GeMT_AML_modes} illustrates MT evolves with the orbit under the aforementioned AML modes; the system transitions between partial and full RLOF.
 Initially, all systems experience partial RLOF.

-For the Jeans mode, the orbit widens and becomes more eccentric.
-As the eccentricity increases, MT becomes increasingly constrained around periastron; this can be seen both at the bottom of Fig.~\ref{fig:compare_AML_modes}, where $\mathcal{E}_0 \rightarrow 0$, and at Fig.~\ref{fig:eccentricity_x_GeMT_AML_modes} where the system asymptotically approaches the no RLOF regime (see also Appendix D in \hyperref[paperI]{Paper~I}).
-The evolution proceeds until $t \approx 0.137$ Myr, at which point the orbit becomes parabolic (i.e., $e \geq 0.99$) and the integration terminates.
+For the Jeans mode (blue lines), the orbit widens and becomes more eccentric.
+As the eccentricity increases, MT becomes increasingly constrained around periastron; this can be seen both at the bottom of Fig.~\ref{fig:compare_AML_modes}, where $\mathcal{E}_0 \rightarrow 0$, and at Fig.~\ref{fig:eccentricity_x_GeMT_AML_modes} where the system asymptotically approaches the no RLOF regime (see also Appendix D in \citetalias{2025arXiv250905243P}).
+The evolution proceeds until $t \approx 0.137$ Myr; at that point the orbit becomes parabolic (i.e., $e \geq 0.99$) and the integration terminates.